Victory: Philly Expands Non-Police First Responders for Mental Health Calls

 The amended Fiscal Year 2022 Budget has just passed out of committee at City Council and is all but certain to pass a final vote early next week.

-We are heartened that the budget funds the expansion of the critical Mobile Crisis Units that can respond to situations involving mental health crises without the police.
+We are heartened that this budget funds critical Mobile Crisis Units that can respond to situations involving mental health crises without the police.
+Initial funding for Mobile Crisis Units is set at 7.2 million and we will fight to see that expanded in the years to come.
 Amistad Law Project and the Treatment Not Trauma coalition helped to secure this win through our advocacy efforts with Department of Behavioral Health and Intellectual disAbility Services and City Council and it's a step in the right direction.

 Every Philadelphian should be able to call 911 when they or a loved one are in distress and get support and care.